leijurv/Logisim-RISC-V/README.md

 `RV32I-vanilla-logisim.circ` implements almost all of RV32I, but does not support misaligned reads and writes of multi byte values in RAM.
 This is due to a limitation in the RAM module in Logisim itself.
 In practice, this doesn't affect normal programs, but I've created a fork of Logisim that allows for this.
 The only modification is in `Logisim/src/com/cburch/logisim/std/memory/Ram.java`, starting around line 201.

-`RV32I-modded-logisim.circ` is the version that's actively developed
+`RV32I-modded-logisim.circ` is the version that's actively developed.

 `vanilla-logisim-2.7.1.jar` is provided for convenience, and my modification to Logisim can be found at `Logisim/dist/Logisim.jar`